Eskdale Valley

 • Devoke Water – this lovely tarn is hardly visited but is a great for a swim.

-• Tongue Pot – the most famous of Eskdale’s wild swimming spots.
-Park at the top of the Esk Valley at the foot of Hardknott Pass and Tongue Pot is just below Lingcove Beck Bridge.
+• Tongue Pot – perhaps the most famous of Eskdale’s wild swimming spots.
+Hike (or cycle or drive!) up the valley to the foot of Hardknott pass.
+Just before the road starts to climb steeply, by the red telephone box, follow the foot path up past Brotherilkeld.
+Follow the river all the way up to Lingcove Beck Bridge.
 A couple of hundred metres downstream of the bridge is the large swimming pool of Tongue Pot.

 • Lingcove Beck – a little further up from Tongue Pot and beyond Lingcove Beck bridge there is a cave you can swim in with a waterfall running into it.